CABAH/learningRresources/README.md

 - Zuur et al. 2009. <em>A Beginner's Guide to R</em>

 ## Contributed R Documentation
-These resources are sourced from the <a href="https://cran.r-project.org/other-docs.html">CRAN area for contributed documentation</a>:
+These resources (mostly large PDFs, but some HTML sites & ZIP files) are sourced from the <a href="https://cran.r-project.org/other-docs.html">CRAN area for contributed documentation</a>:

 - <a href="https://cran.r-project.org/doc/contrib/Shipunov-visual_statistics.pdf"><em>Visual Statistics.
 Use R!</em></a> by Alexey Shipunov
 - <a href="https://cran.r-project.org/doc/contrib/usingR.pdf"><em>Using R for Data Analysis and Graphics - Introduction, Examples and Commentary</em><a/> by John Maindonald